joonasmmp/joonasmmp.github.io/content/kurssit/ena03tehtavat/pakohuone1.md

 <div id="ques7" class="ques">
   <h2>Task 7</h2>
   <b><p>You finally arrive at Shakespeare’s tomb.
 On the tomb there is a curse written by the Bard himself.
-What must you not do at the tomb according to the message?
-And where do you need to go next?</p></b>
+What must you not do at the tomb according to the message?</p></b>

 <p>“Good friend for Jesus sake forbeare, To dig the dust enclosed here.</p>
 <p>"Blessed be the man that spares these stones, And cursed be he that moves my bones.”</p>